Hong Kong national security law: Can civil liberties survive another year? | DW | 30.06.2021

 Some exiled Hong Kongers think as the space for free expression is rapidly evaporating in Hong Kong, collective identity will become an important factor that can bring the community together.

-"Upholding the values and culture of Hong Kongers can help bond us together, especially at a time when the government is trying all kinds of strategies to break the civil society in Hong Kong," said exiled activist Frances Hui.
+"Upholding the values and culture of Hong Kongers can help us bond, especially at a time when the government is trying all kinds of strategies to break civil society in Hong Kong," said exiled activist Frances Hui.

 "The 2019 pro-democracy movement proved this, and I think when there is another big moment for Hong Kong, the sense of belonging can bring people together again," he added.